Before you get started, make sure you have installed the following:

 In our example, the test is separated into logical groupings of actions as logical steps.
 Each step is labeled and appears in the Execution Report together with the component actions.
 The beginning of each logical step is indicated with the stepStart() method,

-To end the test, supply an indication of the final outcome of the test by generating a TestResult instance.
+To close Smart Reporting and the driver, supply an indication of the final outcome of the test by generating a TestResult instance.

 In our example, the createSuccess method notifies the reporting server that the test resulted in a successful status.
 The createFailure method notifies the reporting server that the test resulted in an unsuccessful status and supports adding a notification message that is displayed in the test report.
 Our script also provides a failure reason, but this is optional.
 To learn more about failure reasons in reporting, see Work with failure reasons.